valaisu/3D-chess/README.md

 Here ends the summary of 'Vulkan tutorial'-websites linux setup guide

-For the next two dependencies, what I did was I cloned the git repositories, and copied the relevant .h file to the root folder of my project.
-There are more elegant ways to do this, but for a small scale project this way seems the easiest.
+For the next two dependencies, what I did was I cloned the git repositories, and copied the relevant .h file to the root folder of the project.
+There are more elegant ways to add libraries, but for a small scale project this way seems the easiest.

 **stb_image**: clone from [here](https://github.com/nothings/stb)
 relevant file: stb_image.h